Undergraduate Program

 Chinese Clusters

 The department offers three Chinese clusters in the humanities academic division.
-Per university policy, no transfer course may be used in the completion of a cluster.
-CHI 114 and CHI 115 (each 2 credits) may be counted together as one course toward a cluster.
+Per University policy, no domestic transfer courses or AP credits may be used toward the completion of a cluster; up to one relevant study abroad course may be used, but must first be approved by Chinese program faculty.
+CHIN 114 and CHIN 115 (each two credits) may be counted together as one course toward a cluster.

 This cluster introduces students to basic language skills (reading, writing, speaking, and listening).